CrowdStrike/Cloud-AWS/Container Security/kernel-eks-implementation-guide.md

 ### Step 3: Create ECR Container Repository

- - Create container repository in AWS ECR.
-AWS ECR (Elastic Container Registry) is a cloud service providing a container registry.
-The bellow command creates a new repository in the registry and this repository will be subsequently used to store the Falcon Node sensor image.
+ - Create container repository in AWS Elastic Container Registry (ECR).
+AWS ECR is a cloud service providing a container registry.
+The below command creates a new repository in the registry and this repository will be subsequently used to store the Falcon Node sensor image.
    ```
    $ aws ecr create-repository --region eu-west-1 --repository-name falcon-node-sensor
    {